LuanRT/YouTube.js/examples/browser/README.md

 });
 ```

-after that you can use the library as normal.
+After that, you can use the library as normal.

 ## Example

 We've got a full example in `examples/browser/web` using vite.

+If you don't want to run the example yourself, you can see it in action here: [ytjsexample.pages.dev](https://ytjsexample.pages.dev/).